Dave-team/Knowledge-base/Business-Intelligence/Templates and processes.md

 **Other notes**
 - Always follow up on tickets, even when it's not entirely your area to fix it.
 - Always know what's happening in each ticket as you move towards Head of BI role

+## Tech tickets
+With Tech, if something isn’t high impact and the cause isn’t too obvious, it’s hard for them to prioritize it.
+In those cases, it’s easier to just flag to them and see if it can be a quick fix or if it’s not worth looking into at all.
+In those cases, we can keep an eye on it in our DQ dashboard if the issue becomes larger and we just communicate with the stakeholder.

+- Low priority and clear: add in a ticket
+- Higher priority but clear: ticket + Slack Joe.
+These shouldn’t wait for the next sprint
+- Ambiguous / requires discussion: Slack and confirm setting up a call is OK.
+Wouldn’t want to put in a ticket as once it is in the sprint, it might need more fleshing out so that’s not efficient.
+- Red alerts: Tech - BI channel
+- Regular catch-ups with CTO to go through tickets and priorities